 Whatever you do, don’t eat the green berries.
 They can make you pretty ill.

-The leaves can are eaten in some parts of the world, cooked like Spinach but I don’t find them that tasty.
+The leaves are eaten in some parts of the world, cooked like Spinach but I don’t find them that tasty.
 Boiling the leaves and throwing out the water removes the Solanine but I think that the leaves are still unpleasantly bitter.

 The juice of the leaves has been used on ulcers and can be made into an ointment for skin complaints and tumors and herpes.
 Small doses of the freshly squeezed juice of the leaves can be drunk to ease pain and kick off a sweat, though I’m not sure of safe doses.
-I have tried small amounts as a pain killer and it works a bit and it did kick off a heavy sweat.
+I have tried small amounts as a pain killer and it works a bit and it did produce a heavy sweat.
 Caution is advised here.